ScottBClary/Kan.gg/README.md

-How it works:
+# How it works

-Get html code from wikipedia's kanji page.
+Gets html code from wikipedia's kanji page.
 App.js takes the code and removes non important tables and places result into output.txt regExRunner.js uses output.txt and creates output2.txt and then output2.txt into a csv The csv is read into a mysql database